matter-labs/zksync-web-era-docs/docs/dev/README.md

 ### Building on zkSync Era

 - [Quickstart](./building-on-zksync/hello-world.md) - Learn how to build a full dApp using the zkSync development toolbox.
-- [Smart contract deployment](./building-on-zksync/contracts/contracts.md) - A guide on how to deploy smart contracts on zkSync.
+- [Smart contract deployment](./building-on-zksync/contracts/contract-development.md) - A guide on how to deploy smart contracts on zkSync.
 - [Verify contracts](./building-on-zksync/contracts/contract-verification.md) - A guide on how to verify smart contracts with zkSync block explorer.
 - [Handling events](./building-on-zksync/events.md) - Learn how to handle events in zkSync Era.
 - [JSON-RPC API](./building-on-zksync/rpc.md) - Learn how to use our custom JSON-RPC APIs that are similar to Ethereum.

+### Compiler Toolchain

+- [Overview](compiler-toolchain/overview.md) - Learn about our compiler toolchain.
+- [Solidity](compiler-toolchain/solidity.md) - Learn about the Solidity support.
+- [Vyper](compiler-toolchain/vyper.md) - Learn about the Vyper support.
+- [LLVM Framework](compiler-toolchain/llvm.md) - Learn about the LLVM framework.

 ### Tutorials